lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

   Trad     A placeholder for the specific traditional algorithm and
            parameter set to use, for example "RSA" or "ECDSA".

+  IntegerToBytes  A function that takes an Integer and converts it to
+           a byte representation of size byteLength.
+See definition in [FIPS.204]

 Output:

   bytes   The encoded CompositeSignatureValue